U.S. foodservice market insights for plant-based foods

 Understand alternative protein consumer segments, demographics, adoption, motivations, and perceptions.

-Explore our comprehensive State of Alternative Proteins series for insights into the rapidly evolving alternative protein landscape.
+Explore our State of the Industry series for insights into the rapidly evolving alternative protein landscape.